jasmine-kathija-banu/todo-list/README.md

-project tech: html,css,ejs,node,express.js,javascript, and postgresql. in database used curd operations to make lists.
+project tech: html,css,ejs,node,express.js,javascript, and postgresql. in database used crud operations to make lists.